 As you shop, talk about the colors, shapes and location (under, over, beside, above) of each food item on your list.
 For toddlers, simply sharing those descriptions helps build math and science vocabulary.
 For preschool and beyond, you can invite your child to help you find each item with a grocery store version of “I Spy.”
 “I spy a white vegetable.
 It’s as big as your head and next to the broccoli.”
 Cauliflower is more fun if it’s part of a game!

-Delicious AND nutritious?:
+Delicious AND nutritious?

 Build your child’s health skills by discussing what is healthy about items on your shopping list.
 Here are some easy ways to help your child explore food and nutrition by age.

 - One- and two-year-olds: Ask if a food is new or one they’ve had before.
-Then, use words together to describe the color, texture or time of day for each food.
+Then, together, use words to describe the color, texture or time of day for each food.
 “This apple is shiny, red and gold.
 Would you want to eat this for a snack or with a meal?”

-- Preschoolers: Talk about which foods are more nutritious (vegetables, lean proteins, fruit, whole grains are all great options) and which are perhaps better for treats (nearly the snack aisle!).
+- Preschoolers: Talk about which foods are more nutritious (vegetables, lean proteins, fruit and whole grains are all great options) and which are perhaps better for treats (nearly the snack aisle!).
 “Those carrots and plums are really healthy, so we can eat them all the time.
 If we get these cookies, let’s make sure to just have one each.
 Sweet treats like these have a lot of sugar.”

 Cover image by Flickr user USACE Europe District, Creative Commons license.